 Piece fist: A mass of pieces grouped together in an attack on the enemy king.

 Pin: A straight-line piece (bishop, rook, or queen) attacks an enemy piece.
-If that enemy piece moves, a more valuable piece behind it will then be under attack.
+If that enemy piece were to move, a more valuable piece behind it would then be under attack.

 - Absolute pin: the king is the rear piece, so the pinned piece is not allowed to move, as that would place the king in check.